eager-dev/eagerx/README.rst

     See `here <ROS_>`_ for installation instructions.

-We provide other options for installing EAGERx in `our documentation <https://eagerx.readthedocs.io/en/master/>`_.`including using Docker or Conda environment to have ROS1 setup.
+We provide other options for installing EAGERx in `our documentation <https://eagerx.readthedocs.io/en/master/>`_ including using Docker or Conda environment to have ROS1 setup.